DistributedSystemsGroup/zoe/README.rst

    network administration, so we put all effort possible to make Zoe easy to install and maintain
--  use well-known technologies: we try hard not to reinvent the wheel, we use Python, ZeroMQ, Docker and the Apache Web Server
+-  use well-known technologies: we try hard not to reinvent the wheel, we use Python, ZeroMQ, Docker and DNS
 -  a clear roadmap: our short and long-term objectives should always be clear and well defined
 -  openness: the source code is open: clone, modify, discuss, test and